l-gonz/l-gonz.github.io/content/project/tgf-giaa/index.md

 ---
 title: Computer Vision for UAVs
-summary: A project developed for my Final Year report for Aeroespace Engineer Bachelor Degree.
+summary: Using computer vision to teach drones how to follow people and respond to gestures.
 subtitle: Exploration of Vision-Based Control Solutions for PX4-Driven UAVs
-description: "Using computer vision to teach drones how to follow people and respond to gestures."
 tags: ['py', 'cv']
 date: 2022-12-01
 github: "https://github.com/l-gonz/tfg-giaa-dronecontrol"